brunoborges/toml-schema/README.md

 `allowedvalues` does not have to be naturally sorted, but the lowest value must match `minvalue` if it is available.
 The highest/furthest value must match `maxvalue` if it is available.

-If `allowedvalues` does not match the conditions of `min`, `max`, `minvalue` and `maxvalue`, the parser must throw an error indicating that the TOML Schema is malformed.
+If `allowedvalues` does not match the conditions of `minlength`, `maxlength`, `minvalue` and `maxvalue`, the parser must throw an error indicating that the TOML Schema is malformed.

 If `arraytype` is `any`, then any data type can be used and mixed together.